gafirst/match-uploader/README.md

 There are 3 required Docker volumes for the `web` and `worker` containers:
 - **Videos:** Mount your local videos directory as a volume to `/home/node/app/server/videos`
+    - The directory structure is described in [Video directory structure](#video-directory-structure)
 - **Environment variables:** Server environment variables located in `/home/node/app/server/env`
   - Make a copy of [`server/env/production.env.example`](server/env/production.env.example) and fill in the values.
     Descriptions of what you need to fill in are described [above](#environment-variables).